 ELECTRIC CURRENT AND POLARITY

 It is known that any electric current flowing through a conductor produces a magnetic field around it.
 The direction of the current flow determines a polarity, with one end being negative and the other positive.
 Polarity is seen in practically everything.
 The Earth has polarity.
-The cells have polarity.
+The living cells have polarity.
 The body as a whole has polarity.
-We will resume later that even meridians have polarity.

 The water molecule is a very common example of chemical polarity, and because it contains salt and diverse ions, then it makes it a very good electric conductor.
 We must remember we are 70% made of water.